 When is it the the best time to visit Muir Woods?

-Alright, any good place is easily ruined by overcrowded tourists and this is exactly what happened to Muir Woods in Marin County.
+Alright, any good place is easily ruined by the tourists and this is exactly what happened to Muir Woods in Marin County.
 We were lucky to get into the park (while we were on our way to the Stinson Beach), however many people who’d like to see the national monument can’t even make it to the entrance!
 Here we discuss strategies on how to figure out the Best time to visit Muir Woods.

 Since 2018, you’ll have to make a reservation to visit Muir Woods.
 This must be done in advance on the National Park Service website.
 Apparently you can not simply drive up to the woods any longer!
 There has been rumors that you can even get your car towed!!!

-Note: There’s no cell phone crevice what so ever
+Note: There’s no cell Phone Service or Internet what so ever !!!

 Tip #1: Before 2018 parking was limited to 2 tiny parking lots.
 You’d have to come before 8:00 am (park opening time).
 Now however you need a reservation!

 Tip #2: A convenient bus shuttle crevice is available to take you to Muir woods from Sausalito. (combine your trip to the woods with Bay Area Discovery Museum trip) You’ve got 3 locations to choose from.
 Cost of the shuttle is about $5 for kids $7 for adults so totally worth it!

 Address for Muir Woods National Monument

 1 Muir Woods Rd, Mill Valley, CA 9494

 AGAIN!
-Don’t try to simply driving up to Muir Woods
+Don’t try to simply drive up to Muir Woods !